datastaxdevs/workshop-intro-to-cassandra/README.md

 ![my-pic](https://github.com/datastaxdevs/shared-assets/blob/master/astra/dashboard-pending-1000-update.png?raw=true)

 The status will change to `Active` when the database is ready, this will only take 2-3 minutes.
-You will also receive an email address when it is ready.
+You will also receive an email when it is ready.

 **✅ Step 1c.
 View your Database and connect**

 Let’s review the database you have configured.
 Select your new database in the lefthand column.

-Now you can select to connect, to park the database, to access CQL console or Studio.
+You can use this page to check usage status, get connection credentials, and access the CQL console.

 ![my-pic](https://github.com/datastaxdevs/shared-assets/blob/master/astra/summary-1000-update.png?raw=true)